cuhklinlab/JSNMF/README.md

 2. Datasets and Examples

-  Please refer to the vigenette with several examples for a quick guide to JSNMF.
+  Please refer to two examples(jsnmf_mouse brain_H3K4me3_paired-Tag.mlx and jsnmf_mouse kidney_sci-CAR.mlx) for a quick guide to JSNMF.

 3. Reference